Paybyway/visma-pay-prestashop-8/README.md

-# Visma Pay for PrestaShop 8
+# Visma Pay for PrestaShop 8 and PrestaShop 9

 See Visma Pay documentation: https://www.vismapay.com/docs